Lacri1/volmon-bot/README.md

-# Volmon Bot
+# volmon Bot

-Volmon Bot is a Discord bot designed to provide real-time cryptocurrency price information and generate price charts using data from Binance.
+volmon Bot is a Discord bot designed to provide real-time cryptocurrency price information and generate price charts using data from Binance.
 This project is an extension of the [VolMon](https://github.com/Lacri1/VolMon) project, adding chat bot functionalities.

 ## Features